1

 Bangladesh is among the worst-affected countries from climate change.
 Several studies point to risk facing coastal land and territories bordering riverbanks subject to constant erosion and flooding.
 These challenges are forcing people to relocate and complicates renewable energy network development and policy.

 To make a quick turnaround in the national power system, Bangladesh has to solve several additional challenges.
-There are also a lack of incentives for private investors including: missing coordination among ministries, procedure difficulties, limited budget allocation to the RERs-based projects, slow technological adoption, lack of awareness and application of green building policies, lack of grid infrastructure with enhanced demand and capacity.
+There is also a lack of incentives for private investors including: missing coordination among ministries, procedure difficulties, limited budget allocation to the RERs-based projects, slow technological adoption, lack of awareness and application of green building policies, lack of grid infrastructure with enhanced demand and capacity.

-Crucially, even with the authorities best efforts, the entire area of Bangladesh cannot be electrified.
+Crucially, even with the authorities’ best efforts, the entire area of Bangladesh cannot be electrified.
 The UN projects about 10% of it to remain off the grid.
 This has led to innovation from not-for-profit groups such as Grameen Shakti to sustain electricity production and supply renewable energy technologies in rural areas.

 The Advantages of the Renewable Energy Transition